mstefarov/cloudBox/README.md

 The Database Server handles communication between other servers and the database, providing an abstraction layer between a DBMS and the servers.

-The Database Server can be run as a standalone server, or as a subprocess of the Hub Server.

-## Logging Server

-The Logging Server is a central logger.
-This server is optional but helps serveradmins centralize server logs.
-This server can be run as a standalone server or as a subprocess of the Hub server.

 ## Web Server

 The Web server provides the website front-end to the server, allowing users to change settings of their worlds.
-This server is optional, and is replacable by the PHP version of the website (which will make use of the API of the Hub Server instead)
+This server is optional.

 # What makes cloudBox special